SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

     this.brand = brand;
 }
 ```
-Do the same for all the fields.
+Do the same for all fields.

 You should be able to **set** and **get** the field values by using **getter** and **setter** methods.